dc740/AutoHotPy/README.md

 AutoHotPy
 =========

-AutoHotKey replacement using Incerception driver
+It started as an AutoHotKey replacement using Incerception driver, but now its a fully working automation tool.
+You can record activities to repeat them, or you can manually program them.

 #FAQ